k2view-academy/K2View-Academy/articles/27_auditing/01_auditing_overview.md

 ## Turning Auditing ON/OFF

 By default, Auditing is set to OFF.
-To enable Auditing in Fabric, set **AUDIT=ON** using [K2admin's Configuration tab](/articles/30_web_framework/03_web_admin_application.md) and set a configuration override to AUDIT.
+To enable Auditing in Fabric, set **AUDIT=ON** using the [K2admin's Configuration tab](/articles/30_web_framework/03_web_admin_application.md) and set a configuration override to AUDIT.
 The K2cloud space must then be restarted.

 ~~~
 AUDIT=ON